nasa/fprime/docs/UsersGuide/user/fprime-util.md

    required first step to using the F´ build system and must be run before building an F´ deployment or running unit tests.
 The `purge` command can be used to delete all existing build caches.
 2. `purge`: removes the build caches created with generate.
-This should be used when the build system has not properly detected changes and need to be redone from the beginning.
+This should be used when the build system has not properly detected changes and needs to be redone from the beginning.
-3. `hash-to-file`: If F´ assertions are setup to output file hashes instead of file paths (i.e. when `#define FW_ASSERT_LEVEL = FW_FILEID_ASSERT`), convert a given file hash to a full filepath.
+3. `hash-to-file`: If F´ assertions are set up to output file hashes instead of file paths (i.e. when `#define FW_ASSERT_LEVEL = FW_FILEID_ASSERT`), convert a given file hash to a full filepath.
-4. `info`: Print information about location of build caches and `fprime-util` commands available in the current directory.
+4. `info`: Print information about the location of build caches and `fprime-util` commands available in the current directory.
 5. `build`: builds the current directory.
 If in a component directory, it will compile the component library.
-If in a deployment directory, it will build the binary, the copy build artifacts into installation directory.
+If in a deployment directory, it will build the binary and the copy build artifacts into the installation directory.
 6. `impl`: Autogenerate boilerplate for components and component unit tests.
 When creating a new component, this command can generate a new skeleton implementation of the component from the *Ai.xml file, saving significant development time.
 Providing the `--ut` flag will generate a unit testing skeleton for the component.
-7. `check`: Builds, if necessary, then runs unit tests in current directory.
+7. `check`: Builds, if necessary, then runs unit tests in the current directory.
 The `--all` runs all unit tests known to a deployment.
 The `--leak` flag will check for memory leaks while running the unit tests.
 8. `coverage`: Similar to check, but calculates and generates unit test code coverage reports.